DaveMielke/NBP/b2g/doc/UserInterface/Introduction/rendering.rst

   + UEB (Unified English Braille) grades 1 and 2.
   + EBAE (English Braille, American Edition) grades 1 and 2.

+Highlighted words and characters are supported when not within an input area (see `Input Areas`_) insofar as the tables that define the current braille code support them.
+The types of highlighting supported by the |user interface| are: bold, italics, and underlining.

 .. |LibLouis home page URL| replace:: http://liblouis.org/

 We'd like to take this opportunity to publicly thank the LibLouis project